VI5HAK/codealpha_tasks/README.md

 ### 3. Video Conferencing Website
 **Description:** A web-based video conferencing application that allows users to host and join meetings with real-time video and audio communication.
-- **Technologies Used:** HTML, CSS, JavaScript, WebRTC, Node.js, Express, Socket.io
+- **Technologies Used:** HTML, CSS, JavaScript, WebRTC, Django, Socket.io
 - **Features:**
   - Data Encryption and User Authentication
   - Audio and video streaming